Hermann Ehrhardt: Organisation Consul, Bund Wiking and contacts with the Nazis

 After the Marine Brigade Ehrhardt was disbanded, some of the soldiers were incorporated into the regular Reichswehr.
 In the fall of 1920, the rest of the unit formed the Organisation Consul, an underground right-wing organization that used assassinations to try to provoke a coup from the left so that it could then offer its support to the Reich government in fighting it.
 Ehrhardt hoped in that way to gain enough influence to be able to change the constitution to make Germany a dictatorship.

 Members of the Organisation Consul planned and carried out the assassinations of the former Minister of Finance Matthias Erzberger (26 August 1921) and Foreign Minister Walther Rathenau (24 June 1922) and the attempted assassination of former Minister President Philipp Scheidemann (4 June 1922).
 The "Consul" in the Organisation Consul was Ehrhardt himself, who had an aide-de-camp and his own staff.
-Together they controlled all aspects of the tightly run military organization.
+Together, they controlled all aspects of the tightly run military organization.

 In the aftermath of Erzberger's murder, Ehrhardt fled to Hungary to escape imminent arrest.
 In the absence of its leader, the Organisation Consul disintegrated and was banned by the Act for the Protection of the Republic (Gesetz zum Schutze der Republik) on 21 July 1922.
 Otto Pittinger, the leader of the moderate-right Bund Bayern und Reich (League for Bavaria and Reich) seized the opportunity and tried to win over and de-radicalize the Ehrhardt group, giving rise to the Neudeutsche Bund (New German League), which tried to unite the former fighters of the Ehrhardt Brigade.
 Ehrhardt himself, who had returned from exile, joined the movement but was arrested in November 1922.

-From prison in 1923, Ehrhardt instructed Captain Lieutenant Eberhard Kautter to reorganize the New German League.
-It then became the Bund Viking (Viking League), which operated throughout the Reich, and according to its own figures, there were about 10,000 members.
+From prison in 1923, Ehrhardt instructed Captain Lieutenant Eberhard Kautter to reorganise the New German League.
+It then became the Viking League (Bund Wiking), which operated throughout the Reich, and according to its own figures, there were about 10,000 members.
 In July 1923, Ehrhardt escaped from prison and fled to Switzerland before returning to Munich on 29 September.
 He supported the conservative group around Bavarian State Commissioner Gustav Ritter von Kahr, who wanted a right-wing dictatorship to replace the Weimar Republic, but not one under Adolf Hitler's leadership.
 Ehrhardt then prepared himself to oppose the Hitler-Ludendorff Beer Hall Putsch on 8/9 November 1923.
 He assembled his troops – consisting mainly of formations of the Viking League – in Upper Franconia and was ready to march against Hitler, but by then the putsch had already failed in Munich.